 Lauren Snyder started her career as a fashion stylist in New York before shifting her focus to decor and the everyday objects we surround ourselves with.
 The result?
 Her recently opened shop, The Primary Essentials, in Brooklyn’s Boerum Hill.

-An extension of Snyder's own apartment just down the block (but in adjacent Fort Greene), the shop brings together her border-crossing interests in design, fashion, food, and culture.
-And, yes, this being Brooklyn, local artists are celebrated—including Snyder's architect (and boyfriend) Keith Burns, who helped her transform what had been a dark photo studio into a gallery-like display space with windows at either end.
+An extension of Snyder’s own apartment in adjacent Fort Greene, the shop brings together her border-crossing interests in design, fashion, food, and culture.
+And, yes, this being Brooklyn, local artists are celebrated–including Snyder’s architect (and boyfriend) Keith Burns, who helped her transform what had been a dark photo studio into a gallery-like display space with windows at either end.
 Burns kitted out the shop with custom storage built from waxed maple ply and butternut hardwood, and a countertop in a cloudy shade of blue marble.
 It opened in time for the holiday season; have a look.